MrNavaStar/golua-re/README.md

 # Golua Regex

-This extension to [MrNavaStar's Golua](http://github.com/mrnavastar/golua) adds Unicode and Regex support to all functions from the Lua string library.
+This extension to [Aarzilli's Golua](http://github.com/aarzilli/golua) adds Unicode and Regex support to all functions from the Lua string library.

 Lua patterns can be replaced by [Go regexps](http://github.com/google/re2/wiki/Syntax).
 This breaks